hai-vr/documentation/docs/products/prefabulous/index.md

 - **[Universal Components](./prefabulous/universal)** lists components that can be used on any social VR platform, app, or non-social VR app.
 - **[VRChat Platform](./prefabulous/vrchat)** lists components that can only be used on the VRChat Platform.
-- **[VRM and VSFAvatar](./prefabulous/vrm)** lists components that can only be used on the VRM-compatible apps, and/or the VSFAvatar format.
+- **[VRM and VTubing](./prefabulous/vrm)** lists components that can only be used on the VRM-compatible apps and derived formats, such as VNyan, Warudo, and VSeeFace.